AWebBrowser/best-pizza-story-ever/README.md

     - number
     - food
     - day of the week
-4. Output your stor using the DOM with the following:
+4. Output your story using the DOM with the following:

 ```
-Pizza was invented by a {adjective} {nationality} chef named {name}.
+Pizza was invented by a {adjective} chef named {name}.
 To make pizza, you need to take a lump of {noun}.
 You mold it into a {shape}.
 Then you add {favorite sauce} with a handful of {favorite topping}.
 Next you have to bake it in a very hot {kitchen appliance}.
 When it is done, cut it